TestTicketManagement/Ticket_Mng/README.md

 - dotnetCore 8
 - microsoftSQL sever
 - microsoft entity framwork
-- texteditor like like visual studio
+- texteditor like visual studio

 # Database
 - make sure the databae you specified in the CONNECTION variable of your appsettings.json exists